kwindla/dailyco-api/README.md

   { error: { message: "message" } }
 ```

-A team invite link looks like "https://d.daily.co/?tk=sCSla44kOd2d".
-To be added to a team, a user must click on that link and either create a Daily account or log into an existing account.
+A team invite link looks like `https://d.daily.co/?tk=sCSla44kOd2d`.
+To be added to a team, a user must click on that link and either create a Daily.co account or log into an existing account.
 (If a user has already logged in, then the link will just add the user to the team and then redirect straight to the user's Daily dashboard.)

 Note that users are guaranteed to have an email address and role, but they may not have provided a name and an avatarSrc.

-## Create a room
+## <a name="api-room-info"></a>Create a room

 *POST to `/domains/by-name/<team-name>/room`*